Skip to main content

 Client retention (6-month)78%91%

-According to Stridec’s 2026 SEO Industry Report, the agencies pulling ahead aren’t the ones with the most tools.
-They’re the ones who’ve eliminated manual data transfer between tools.
-The data exists in GA4, Semrush, Ahrefs, and Search Console regardless.
-The question is whether a human is copying it between systems, or whether a machine does it while your team focuses on the work that actually moves rankings.
+Stridec’s 2026 SEO Industry Report argues the agencies pulling ahead aren’t the ones with the most tools.
+They’re the ones who’ve erased manual data transfer between tools.
+The data lives in GA4, Semrush, Ahrefs, and Search Console regardless.
+The only question is whether a human is copying it between tabs or a machine does it while your team focuses on the work that moves rankings.
+For a 5-person agency, that answer is obvious, and it’s worth 86 hours a month.

 Frequently asked questions